This is an amended version of Charles’s family history and now I know that there were 3 brothers and 1 cousin who sadly died in the Great War.

-Charles was to suffer the death of his mother Elizabeth in 1908 (HAW/04A/35) and Thomas remarried in about 1 year, but probably he had to have someone to look after the children, it was often done in those days to keep the family from the workhouse.
+Charles was to suffer the death of his sister Elizabeth in 1908 (HAW/04A/35).
+Please see Burial on the Website.
+Thomas Wainwright remarried about 1 year later, but probably he had to have someone to look after the children, it was often done in those days to keep the family from the workhouse.

 UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms the regimental details above and tells us that Charles resided in Ewloe Green and enlisted in Buckley.